Treble in the Crescent City: New Orleans Jazz Scene, 1897

 Though you may be faced with her horrible sense of humor, Aoife is always available at anstapleton@uchicago.edu. if you have any questions about committee, jazz, or one of the hundreds of coffee shops she has visited around Chicago.

-Charlie Ortega Martinez
+Christina Ortega Martinez

 CRISIS DIRECTOR

-Previously, Charlie served as an Under-Secretary-General for ChoMUN XXVII, as a Crisis Director for Emperor Menelik II’s Cabinet during ChoMUN XXVI, and as an Assistant Chair for the Cabinet of Queen Zenobia during ChoMUN XXV.
+Previously, Christina served as an Under-Secretary-General for ChoMUN XXVII, as a Crisis Director for Emperor Menelik II’s Cabinet during ChoMUN XXVI, and as an Assistant Chair for the Cabinet of Queen Zenobia during ChoMUN XXV.

 Secretariat oversight: